Perelandric/couchdb-documentation/src/intro/tour.rst

 ================================

 Creating a database in Fauxton is simple.
 From the overview page, click "Create Database."
-When asked for a name, enter ``hello-world`` and click the Create button.
+When asked for a name, enter ``hello-world``, choose the ``Non-partitioned`` option and click the Create button.

 After your database has been created, Fauxton will display a list of all its documents.
 This list will start out empty, so let's